daikk115/package_python_app/README.md

 #### NOTE:

-- Use setuptools alternative for distutils
+- Use setuptools substitute for distutils
 ```
 #from distutils.core import setup
 from setuptools import setup